dmobrienllc/p1-dress-my-ride/README.md

   Add 2 supported templates for cold weather, 1 each for road and mtb

   Phase 1f
+  User is able to click button 'Get Detailed Wind Patterns' and be presented with modal dialog presenting wind patterns at latitude and longitude for selected city.

+PHASE 2
  Phase 2a
-  User is able to click button 'Get Detail Wind Patterns' and be presented with modal dialog presenting wind patterns at latitude and longitude for selected city.
+  User is able to click button 'Get Detailed Wind Patterns' and be presented with modal dialog presenting wind patterns at latitude and longitude for selected city.

   Phase 2b